I won’t bury the lede: Despite what you might’ve heard, the Boy Scouts of America’s rules do allow for individual Scout accounts.

 That’s because the IRS rules governing things like individual Scout accounts have a lot of gray areas.
 All the BSA can do is help you make sense of those guidelines.

-Start by listening to the December 2014 CubCast.
-In it, Steve McGowan, General Counsel for the Boy Scouts of America, explains individual Scout accounts and how they fit into IRS rules.
+Steve McGowan, General Counsel for the Boy Scouts of America, explains individual Scout accounts and how they fit into IRS rules.

 Sales of popcorn, camp cards and the like are an important part of Scouting, McGowan says.
 They teach Scouts to be thrifty and to manage money.
 They give families who might not otherwise be able to afford Scouting a chance to experience it.